-Don't use an earlier revision of Form 941-SS to report taxes for 2021.
-Use the March 2021 revision of Form 941-SS only to report taxes for the quarter ending

-March 31, 2021.
-The June 2021 revision of Form 941-SS should be used for the second, third, and fourth quarters of 2021.
+Use the March 2022 revision of Form 941-SS only to report taxes for the quarter ending March 31, 2022.
+CAUTION The IRS expects the June 2022 revision of Form 941-SS and these instructions to be used for the second, third, and fourth quarters of 2022.
 If changes in law require additional changes to Form 941-SS, the form and/or these instructions may be revised.
 Prior revisions of Form 941-SS are available at IRS.gov/Form941SS (select the link for "All Form 941-SS Revisions" under "Other Items You May Find Useful").